bucky6/major-project/proposal.md

 - Mini-map
 - Power-ups
 - Separate fighting screens with animations
-- Log of every event that's occurred
+- Log of every event that's occurred (Ex.
+You hit monster, you drank a potion, monster hit you)
 - Different main quests to choose from
 - Side quests